 Whale Watching Sydney

 Fantaseas’ Whale Watching Sydney cruise is an open water cruise aboard a dedicated viewing vessel with a guided tour put together by our Marine Biologist Sophie Powell.
 Due to global conservation efforts the numbers of whales migrating north this year is expected to top 20,000, this increases the opportunity for whale sightings as they move north to breed and return with their calves between May and November each year.
+You may also see, Orcas and Minke whales, dolphins, seals and fairy penguins on the cruise.

 Humpback Whale migrations